muhammad-zeeshan33/profile-manager-backend/README.md

 ## checkpoints

-- [ ] Used ATOMIC Design Pattern
+- [ ] Used Sequelize ORM for db connection and querying
-- [ ] Used Context for providing data to child components
+- [ ] Used MVC Architecture
-- [ ] used useRef for obtaining current value on target of ref ( in login/register components)
+- [ ] Password Encryption Added using bcryptjs
-- [ ] Made Login and Register Screens
+- [ ] Added middlewares for guarding protected routes
-- [ ] Made Seperate Components for form building (Inputs, Buttons)
+- [ ] Users information is being updating by fetching token from the request
-- [ ] Protected non public routes using auth guard
+- [ ] Used Migrations for database seeding and creation